-The following graph (Figure:107) depicts typology wise absorption (in units) in kanjurmarg East market for the cumulative period of 2017 to 2023 (till 1Q23).
-Among all typology the 2BHK, 1BHK & 1.5BHK have the maximum absorption in this market with 90% contribution in the total absorption of Kanjurmarg-East.
+The following graph (Figure:109) depicts typology wise absorption (in units) in Kanjurmarg East market for the cumulative period of 2017 to Q1 2024.
+Among all typology the 2BHK, 1.5BHK & 1BHK have the maximum absorption in this market with 91% contribution in the total absorption of Kanjurmarg-East.

-The following graphs (Figure: 107 & 108) depicts typology wise absorption (in units) in Kanjurmarg east market in comparison to the project of Arkade Developers Limited in the same location for the cumulative period of 2017 to 2023 (till 1Q23).
+The following graphs (Figure: 108 & 109) depicts typology wise absorption (in units) in Kanjurmarg east market in comparison to the project of Arkade Developers Limited in the same location for the cumulative period of 2017 to Q1 2024.

-Arkade Developers Limited has a market share of ~ 26% of 3BHK, ~ 17% of 2BHK & 20% of 1BHK out of the total typology wise absorption of the Kanjurmarg East market.
-This signifies that Arkade Developers Limited have selling units across almost all segments and has been one of the market leader in terms of selling the typology of 2BHK & 3BHK units in this market.
+Arkade Developers Limited has a market share of 25% of 3BHK, 17% of 2BHK & 8% of 1BHK out of the total typology wise absorption of the Kanjurmarg East market.